-Jack, Year 12 STEAM Scholar, Engineering
+Jack, Year 13 STEAM Scholar, Engineering

+I am currently studying Chemistry, Physics and Maths A level and have completed an EPQ.
 I chose to apply for the STEAM scholarship as it gives me higher chances to succeed in securing places on my dream university course as well as later on in my career.
 I am extremely interested in the engineering industry which is very competitive, with its courses and job opportunities being very sought after, so the STEAM scholarship provides me with useful experiences and opportunities that would make me stand out to any future employers or universities.